rsnpj/notes-site/notes/Year_2/Networks_and_Systems/Distributed_Systems/Web_Services.md

 # Web services

-Use well known web standards for distributed computing
+Use well-known web standards for distributed computing

 Communication